NAFTA Computer Systems Analyst

 Professionals under NAFTA are those that are identified within NAFTA and are actively seeking entry through previously arranged employment with a Canadian employer.
 Each profession has unique requirements and criteria in order to qualify.
 Intended duties, experience and education will be among the criteria assessed and need to be properly demonstrated through documentation.

 For example, a Computer Systems Analyst must meet the basic educational requirements:

 - a Baccalaureate degree or

 - Post-secondary diploma or certificate and a minimum of three years of experience

 - Beyond this, a Computer Systems Analyst will also need to demonstrate that their intended duties will reflect:

 - Discussing with clients to establish and document requirements

 - Design, develop, integrate and implement information systems

-Your employer will need to provide proof of your current job offer as well as some basic documentation pertaining to their business.
-Articles of incorporation, business license, taxation documents are some basic documents they will require.
+Your employer will need to provide proof of your current job offer as well as some basic documentation pertaining to your business.
+Articles of incorporation, business license, and taxation documents are some basic documents they will require.
 Fortunately, under NAFTA, they are not required to demonstrate requirement efforts.